 Dambulla Cave Temple

-Named after the affluent tea-planter Thomas Lipton, this vantage point offers breath-taking views of the surrounding tea carpeted hills stretching for miles.
-Most tourists prefer to take a tuk-tuk ride to the top and make their journey back on foot, paving way for amazing photo opportunities.
+Named after the affluent tea-planter Thomas Lipton, this tea plantation consists of a vantage point offering breath-taking views of the surrounding tea carpeted hills stretching for miles.
+Most tourists prefer to take a tuk tuk ride to the top and make their journey back on foot, paving way for amazing photo opportunities.
 Right at the summit is a statue of Sir Lipton observing his empire and a small cafe offering tea and snacks.
 A few kilometers down at the foothill is the Dambatenne tea factory where tourists have the option of checking out the tea production process in detail.
 Haputale is the closest town that offers accommodation with basic amenities.

 Pigeon Island National Park